Cloud's metal linings playbook

 Nielsen's research laid out response time thresholds decades ago, and Miller's capacity limits explain why latency erodes working memory.
 The Doherty Threshold puts the break around 400ms, which is where AI assistants often live, so the tool saves typing at the expense of thinking.

 When you are deep in a refactor, you juggle a handful of things in working memory: the function signature, call sites, the failing test, the edge case, the architectural constraint.
 A 400ms pause gives those items time to fade.
 By the time the AI responds, you have lost the edge case.
-Latency erodes more than productivity; it erodes working memory itself.
+Latency breaks the working-memory loop.

 Performance constraints